Amalfi Coast Road Trip – Ravello

-But before that we had one more treasure to discover – Ravello!
+But before that we had one more treasure to discover on the next stop of our Amalfi Coast road trip – Ravello!
 15 minutes drive from Amalfi, high up in the hills, we found this charming little village that is said to have captivated countless souls, inspired artists and filled hearts with passion.
 And captivated we got!

 We got greeted by Piazza Vescovado, the center of Ravello full of cafés and restaurants and with the Duomo – the white cathedral – as the main attraction.